María Francisca de Silva y Gutiérrez de los Ríos, 11th Duchess of the Infantado

 María Francisca de Silva-Mendoza-Sandoval y Gutiérrez de los Ríos (b.
 1707 Granada - d.
 1770) was a Spanish noblewoman of the House of Mendoza and the last Mendoza to hold title over the Dukedom of the Infantado.
 She was the 11th Duchess of the Infantado and also held the associated titles of Duchess of Lerma and of Pastrana (IX Duquesa de Lerma y IX Marqués de Távara).

 Family origins

-As a member of the Mendoza family, Maria was next in line to receive the Dukedom of the Indantado and its associated titles.
+As a member of the Mendoza family, Maria was next in line to receive the Dukedom of the Infantado and its associated titles.
 The dukedom had been in the hands of the Mendoza family since the very first duke, Diego Hurtado de Mendoza y Figueroa.
 The Mendoza family rose to power when it merged with the House of Lasso de la Vega through the marriage of Leonor Lasso de la Vega, the last direct member of that line, and Admiral Diego Hurtado de Mendoza, the admiral of Castile.
 María was the last of the direct Mendoza family line to hold the title.

 Her father was Juan de Dios de Silva y Mendoza y Haro, the X Duke of the Infantado.
 Her mother was María Teresa de los Ríos.